Frequently Asked Questions

 Group classes are very similar to private lessons, but in a larger class setting.
 During a group class a faculty member leads a group of 5-15 students through pieces, musical exercises and games.
 Group class help build a sense of peer motivation, performance skills and a sense of community.

 It is best to wait for the help of your private teacher when buying an instrument.
 Our faculty members will be most willing to help you find an instrument that is the right size and quality for your child.
-SuzukiMusic also has an Instrument loan program, as well as an Instruments for Sale page on our website.
+SuzukiMusic also has an Instrument loan program, as well as an Parent Marketplace on our website.

 SuzukiMusic has a number of instruments to loan to students.
 Violas, flutes, and cellos may be rented from the school at very reasonable rates and students learning viola, flute and cello are loaned an instrument for free during their first year of study.
 SuzukiMusic is proud to have a collection of high quality Sabatier Violas, starting at 1/16th size, so that children as young as 3 years of age can start viola studies.